-Some of these items earn you experience points and these points in turn level up your character (which can lead to loot case drops, increased bankroll money or unlockable clothing items).
+Some of these items earn you experience points and these points in turn (very) slowly level up your character (which can lead to loot case drops, increased bankroll money or unlockable clothing items).
 You can increase the amount of experience points you gain by buying Boosters (putting real money in) for the purpose of getting this stuff early but depending on your desire to showcase some expensive looking avatar clothes, it is hard to feel incentivised to throw down real cash for that alone.

 The important point is that this element doesn’t affect the actual playing of the game.
 It is purely cosmetic so a level two player will still have as much of a chance to beat a player at level 308 (yes, there are gamers with this ranking likely due to a known exploit regarding gifting players drink refills, which does sort of reduce the significance of the levelling system).

 There are so many ways that you can play poker online from video games to actual poker with real cash at stake.
 But, the appeal with this version is that there is no danger of losing money so it’s likely geared more towards those wanting to dip their toes into the world of online poker.
 However, the progression system, in-game challenges and bountiful character unlockables do provide a hook for those more experienced that want to enjoy it for pure entertainment.

 As for the actual poker and why it has taken over seven paragraphs to get to it, it’s a digital poker game.
 More specifically, it is strictly Texas Hold’em rules and is overall a great version of the card game.
 The user interface is sleek and intuitive so you know quite quickly what is happening and games move at a nice pace.